cysouw/diathesis/text/c01_introduction.md

 f.
 Der Assistent lässt den Fräser dem Patienten einen Schlitz in den Nagel schneiden.
 :::

 Teasing this stack apart, there are six different diatheses, concurrently showing that the verb *schneiden* has at least six different lexeme-specific roles.
-As defined in [@sec:intro-lexical-roles], each role that appears as a case-marked constituent in at least one diathesis is a lexeme-specific role, and all of the following participants are case-marked in the stack of diatheses [@Last]:
+As defined in [@sec:intro-lexical-roles], each role that appears as a case-marked constituent in at least one diathesis is a lexeme-specific role, and all of the following participants are case-marked in the stack of diatheses [@last]:

 - the cutter *Arzt* 'physician'
 - the cut object *Nagel* 'nail'